emqx/emqx-docs/en_US/data-integration/snowflake.md

 ![azure-blob-storage-architecture](/Users/emqx/Documents/GitHub/emqx-docs/en_US/data-integration/assets/azure-blob-storage-architecture.png)

 EMQX utilizes rules engines and Sinks to forward device events and data to Snowflake.
-Applications can read data from Snowflake for further data applications.
+End users and applications can then access data in Snowflake tables.
 The specific workflow is as follows:

 1. **Device Connection to EMQX**: IoT devices trigger an online event upon successfully connecting via the MQTT protocol.
 The event includes device ID, source IP address, and other property information.
 2. **Device Message Publishing and Receiving**: Devices publish telemetry and status data through specific topics.
 EMQX receives the messages and compares them within the rules engine.
 3. **Rules Engine Processing Messages**: The built-in rules engine processes messages and events from specific sources based on topic matching.
 It matches corresponding rules and processes messages and events, such as data format transformation, filtering specific information, or enriching messages with context information.
-4. **Writing to Snowflake**: The rule triggers an action to write the message to Storage Container.
-Using the Snowflake Sink, users can extract the necessary data and store it in Snowflake in structured formats such as CSV files, ensuring the data is organized for efficient analysis.
+4. **Writing to Snowflake**: The rule triggers an action to write messages to Snowflake Stage, and load it into a Snowflake table.

 After events and message data are written to the Snowflake, they can be accessed for a variety of business and technical purposes, including: